meteor/meteor/README.md

 -- **Client** --

-Client javascript doese not by default have access to all the same Roles functions as the server unless you publish these role-assignments.
+Client javascript does not by default have access to all the same Roles functions as the server unless you publish these role-assignments.
 In addition, Blaze will have the addition of a `isInRole` handlebars helper which is automatically registered by the Roles package.